-Graduated and working in the nonprofit world, Jack Legg and his wife took their $80,000 student loan debt online and collected donations to help pay it off.
+Jack Legg and his wife, graduated and working in the nonprofit world, took their $80,000 student loan debt online and collected donations to help pay it off.

-Still enrolled and working toward a Ph.D., Andrew Daniel Rocha did the same with his growing $37,280.65 debt.
+Andrew Daniel Rocha, who’s working toward a doctorate’s degree in optical sciences, did the same with his growing $37,280.65 debt.

 They’re not alone.
-In the quest for free money to pay off student loans, many graduates turn to websites like Generosity by Indiegogo, YouCaring, and GoFundMe to find a giving audience.
+In the quest for money to pay off student loans, many college graduates turn to websites like GoFundMe and Fundly to find an audience who can help get rid of their debt.

 1. Choose the right website and dollar amount

 Legg and his wife found themselves in a familiar situation: budgeting for and making student loan payments every month without being able to make much progress on their debt.
-They refinanced the loans they could and made minimum payments on the ones they couldn’t afford, such as a Parent PLUS Loan inherited from Legg’s parents took out and that he paid back.
+They refinanced the loans they could and made minimum payments on the others, such as a parent PLUS loan Legg’s parents took out and that he paid back.

 Asking for money online started with picking the right place to do it.
-Legg considered the more widely recognized GoFundMe before learning that YouCaring, which is now a part of GoFundMe, would allow him and his wife to keep close to 100 percent of the proceeds.
-(GoFundMe charges a five percent fee; both sites work with payment processors that take 2.9 percent of funds and 30 cents of every transaction.)
+Legg considered the more widely recognized GoFundMe before learning that YouCaring, which is now a part of GoFundMe, would allow him and his wife to keep close to 100% of the proceeds.
+There’s currently no fee to post a campaign on GoFundMe, but the platform takes 2.9% plus 30 cents of every transaction.

-“I was working as hard as possible, so this was me asking for a little bit of help,” said Rocha, a 2017 graduate who holds subsidized and unsubsidized Direct Loans as well as Perkins loans from the federal government.
+“I was working as hard as possible, so this was me asking for a little bit of help,” said Rocha, a 2017 graduate who holds subsidized and unsubsidized direct loans as well as Perkins loans.
 “I wasn’t trying to get all $60,000 [of college tuition] covered.”

 When Rocha and Legg asked their inner circles to share their YouCaring links, they were requesting exposure as much as money.

-Then they branched out to acquaintances, friends of friends and professional contacts.
+They then branched out to acquaintances, friends of friends and professional contacts.
 Rocha got his community college to share his link with the school’s bigger audience.
-Legg found success including his YouCaring link in a mass email to colleagues.
+Legg found success by including his YouCaring link in a mass email to colleagues.

-The majority of Legg’s 42-and-counting donations came from people he knows.
-But some complete strangers saw a post of his on Facebook or Twitter and clicked through to support.
+The majority of Legg’s donations came from people he knows.
+But other people he did not know saw his posts on social media and clicked through to support.

-Rocha, meanwhile, estimated that a third of his donations have come from people he’s never met, including a friend of a Facebook friend who offered up $100.
+Rocha, meanwhile, estimated that a third of his donations have come from people he’s never met, including a friend of a Facebook friend who donated $100.
 Another stranger, identified as “Santa,” gave $500 in December 2014 before following up with a second $500 gift in January 2015.

-Employing your existing social media network might be the most time-efficient strategy to spreading the word of your own campaign.
+Employing your existing social media network might be the most effective strategy in spreading the word about your campaign.

 3. Create a positive conversation about debt help